jaantollander/masters-thesis/content/20_background.md

 The Lustre file system is a *kernel module* designed using the client-server architecture.
 Kernel module is a software that extends the kernel, in this case, to provide a new file system.
 [@lustre-storage-architecture; @lustredocs, secs.
 1-2]

-A *client-server application* is an application that is broken into two processes, a client and a server.
-The *client* requests a server to perform some service by sending a message.
-The *server* examines the client's message, performs the appropriate actions, and sends a response message back to the client.
-The client and server may reside in the same host computer or separate host computers connected by a network.
-They communicate with each other by some Interprocess Communication (IPC) mechanism.

-"Typically, the client application interacts with a user, while the server application provides access to some shared resource.
-Commonly, there are multiple instances of client processes communicating with one or a few instances of the server process." [@tlpi, sec.
-2]

 Nodes running the Lustre client software are known as *Lustre Clients* The Lustre client software provides an interface between the Linux virtual file system and *Lustre servers*.